gcc-mirror/gcc/gcc/config/arm/arm.md

 ;
 ; NOCOND means that the instruction does not use or alter the condition ;   codes but can be converted into a conditionally exectuted instruction.
+;   Given that NOCOND is the default for most instructions if omitted, ;   the attribute predicable must be set to yes as well.

 (define_attr "conds" "use,set,clob,unconditional,nocond"
 	(if_then_else